KCW89/telebort-core-programs/Program-M2 (ver.2025).md

 - **Class Size:** One teacher per eight students (1:8 ratio)

 **Program Structure**
-Program I: React Native 2 builds on the foundation established in Program H. It focuses on advanced topics, optimization, testing, deployment, and a capstone project.
+Program M2 builds on the foundation established in Program M1.
+It focuses on advanced topics, optimization, testing, deployment, and a capstone project.
 The curriculum uses tools like Cursor and GitHub Desktop to support advanced learning and collaboration.

 **Summary**
 After completing React Native 1, students move into React Native 2, where they deepen their knowledge with advanced state management, performance optimization, security, testing, and comprehensive project development.
 This prepares them for professional-level development and problem-solving.

 ---

-## Detailed Lessons for Program I
+## Detailed Lessons for Program M2

 #### Lesson 1: Advanced State Management with Redux/Context
 - **Objectives:** Deepen understanding of Redux/Context for complex state.